-Defence Bank is committed to providing members with the best possible service.
-If at any time you feel we have not met our obligations – or you have a complaint about any of our products or services – please inform us so we can work towards a resolution.
+Defence Bank is committed to providing Members with the best possible service.
+If at any time you feel we have not met your expectations, or you have a complaint about any of our products or services, please let us know so we can work towards a resolution.
 We will endeavour to deal with your complaint promptly, thoroughly and fairly.

 PO Box 14537